-1/3rd of the "Voting Eligible Population" did not vote in the 2020 US Presidential election.
+2/3rds of the "Voting Eligible Population" voted in the 2020 US Presidential election, 1/3rd did not.
 Most local and state elections have even lower turnout, often ranging from 35% to 50%.

-87.3% of the voters turned out for the 2018 Swedish General Election, which includes regional and local elections.
+Compare this to 87.3% voter turnout in the 2018 Swedish General Election, which includes regional and local elections.
 Sweden has a 31% higher voter participation rate than the US.